 News

-- December 2, 2024: Released the complete version of the training data (limited to task participants)
+- December 2, 2024: The complete version of the training data has been released (available to task participants only).

-- December 2, 2024: Updated sample data, which consists of ten pairs from the training data
+- December 2, 2024: Updated sample data, consisting of ten pairs from the training data, has been provided.

-- November 30, 2024: Released the training data of the German dataset (limited to task participants)
+- November 30, 2024: The training data for the German dataset has been released (limited to task participants).

-- September 9, 2024: Released the training data of the Japanese dataset (limited to task participants)
+- September 9, 2024: The training data for the Japanese dataset has been released (limited to task participants).

-- August 15, 2024: Updated Japanese sample data (Notes for the objective labels are added)
+- August 15, 2024: Japanese sample data has been updated (notes for the objective labels have been added).

 About MedNLP-CHAT